The Best 4th of July Celebrations in Colorado

 Moose Ridge Cabin was the inspiration for our list of the 15 best luxury log cabins in Colorado, and still stands as our flagship cabin in Breck.
 Beautifully decorated inside and out, this home is set on a quiet plot of land surrounded by pines, and features a fire pit, private outdoor hot tub, and multiple decks and balconies.
 Check out all the photos and inquire about booking here.

-Celebrating the 4th of July in Telluride is a totally different experience in Telluride than Breckenridge.
+Celebrating the 4th of July in Telluride is a totally different experience than in Breckenridge.
 Telluride is known as the summer festival capital of Colorado for good reason -- it has something going on virtually every weekend for 3 straight months.
 So while Breckenridge gets the most it can out of the celebration, Telluride knows there’s another celebration right around the corner.

 In 2019, the 4th of July is sandwiched in between the Telluride Yoga Festival and the Telluride Plein Air Festival.
 In fact, it lands smack in the middle of the Plein Air Festival.
 This isn’t to say the celebration is any less exciting.
 In true Telluride fashion, they make it count, if even for just one day.